Anyone receiving or investigating a concern must follow the investigation procedure

 Where an investigation is in relation to an appeal, the approach, remit and timeframe will be agreed with the investigator.

-Anyone who is involved in an investigation must follow Girlguiding expectations as set out in our managing concerns about adult volunteers policy.
+Anyone who is involved in an investigation must follow Girlguiding expectations as set out in our volunteer code of conduct.

 How do you manage an investigation?

 As an investigator, it is important to follow our procedures and timeframes as outlined below when any concern is being investigated.

 Although the investigation is carried out by the appointed investigator, they must keep the relevant commissioner or member of staff up to date.
 Any safeguarding concerns must be reported to the HQ safeguarding team who will keep in regular contact with the appointed investigator.